steetstyle/BlynkTemperatureNotification/README.md

 Known Bugs:
 <br>

-Arduino disconnects from the internet after a certain time roughly 10 15 minutes for some reason I don't know
+Arduino UNO disconnects from the internet after a certain time roughly 10 15 minutes for some reason I don't know